 Average attorney salary in Copenhagen

-According to the Economist Intelligence Unit’s 2017 Quality of Living survey, Denmark is the sixth most expensive country in Europe.
+According to the Economist Intelligence Unit’s 2017 Quality of Living survey, Denmark is Europe’s sixth most expensive country.
 However, you may be surprised to learn that the cost of living in Denmark is lower than in other countries such as Sweden and Norway.

-Consequently, you can expect to earn a higher income than in other European countries.
+Consequently, you can earn a higher income than in other European countries.

 Average earnings in Denmark are highest in the Nordic countries of Finland and Norway and lowest in the Balkan countries of Bulgaria and Romania.